top of page

 Since the details of the statue are not certain, it is impossible to firmly interpret its significance.
 However if the statue was modeled on the sun god, then it has important implications.
 This statue suggests the Constantine viewed his profession of Christianity and his self-representation as the sun god were compatible through his entire reign.
 It also indicates that he continued the practice of depicting the emperor has a heroic-divine figure.
 Placing this ambiguous statue at the center of the New Rome does not seem to make his new capital the radical counterpoint to the pagan Old Rome as it is sometimes held.

-Constantinople in the Tabula Peutingeriana
+Constantinople from Tabula Peutingeriana

 colosseumcoin3b.jpg